Department of Education (Northern Ireland): Responsibilities

-Its main counterpart in the United Kingdom Government is the Department for Education.
-The main counterpart in the Irish Government is the Department of Education.
+Its main counterpart in the UK Government is the Department for Education.
+The main counterpart in the Irish Government is the Department of Education and Youth.

+The Department also contains the Education Training Inspectorate which has responsibility for inspections for educational institutions.

 History

 A Ministry of Education was established at the foundation of Northern Ireland in June 1921 and was subsequently renamed the Department of Education under direct rule, introduced in March 1972.
 An education ministry was also included in the Northern Ireland Executive briefly formed in 1974.
 The department's remit under direct rule was much wider, incorporating cultural and sport policy (now held by the Department of Culture, Arts and Leisure) and further and higher education (now held by the Department for Employment and Learning).

 Following a referendum on the Belfast Agreement on 23 May 1998 and the granting of royal assent to the Northern Ireland Act 1998 on 19 November 1998, a Northern Ireland Assembly and Northern Ireland Executive were established by the United Kingdom Government under Prime Minister Tony Blair.
 The Department of Education (with its reduced remit) was therefore one of the six direct rule Northern Ireland departments that continued in existence after devolution, following the Northern Ireland Act 1998 and The Departments (Northern Ireland) Order 1999.

 A devolved minister took office on 2 December 1999.
 Devolution was suspended for four periods, during which the department came under the responsibility of direct rule ministers from the Northern Ireland Office: